 होए सीधी सा के गोरेसा || Hoye siddhi sakhi Gaureesa ||

-Above is an extract from Hanuman Chalisa, in which the 1st para states that anyone who chants the Hanuman Chalisa gets freedom from all bondage, and experience great bliss.
-The 2nd parastates, as Gaurisa(Lord Shiva) as a witness, anyone who chants Hanuman Chalisa, will become Siddha.
+Above is an extract from Hanuman Chalisa, in which the 1st para states that anyone who chants the Hanuman Chalisa gets freedom from all bondage and experiences great bliss.
+The 2nd para states, as Gaurisa(Lord Shiva) witnesses, anyone who chants Hanuman Chalisa will become Siddha.